Aviation Intelligence Center of Excellence

 Dan Smiley, SVP, Global ATM

-33+ years experience with FAA in operations including VP System Operations; Director Surface Flow Management; Manager FAA Command Center; Manager Enroute, Oceanic, Traffic Management Procedures; Manager CANSO Operations Committee, enroute air traffic controller.
+33+ years experience with FAA in operations including VP System Operations, Director Surface Flow Management, Manager FAA Command Center, Manager Enroute, Oceanic, Traffic Management Procedures, Manager CANSO Operations Committee, and enroute air traffic controller.

 CoE Focus Areas: Strategic flow management, surface traffic management, Collaborative Decision Making (CDM), national operations oversight – all flight services, airspace security, air traffic flow management, operational analysis and performance management, international liaison activities.
 System requirements development.
 Operational procedures development.
 Military liaison operations.